Hnikar/odin-todo-list/README.md

 # Todo List

 This web application is designed to help users manage their projects and tasks efficiently.
 It provides a user-friendly interface for creating, editing, and organizing projects and tasks.
-This project was created as a part of the [Odin Project](https://www.theodinproject.com/) onile course.
+This project was created as a part of the [Odin Project](https://www.theodinproject.com/) online course.

 ## Features